k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 ## TDM Task - Selecting Entities Based on Parameters

 A TDM task enables you to select a subset of entities based on a predefined list of parameters.
-For example, copy 10 business customers in Billing Cycle 1 and located in NY.
+For example, copy 10 business customers in Billing Cycle 1 that are located in NY.
 The parameters that are available for the task are attached to the LUs of the task's [Business Entity](/articles/TDM/tdm_overview/03_business_entity_overview.md).
 Parameters are defined at an LU level.

 TDM 9.1 has added a new mode of parameters' handling: **parameters coupling**.
 The **regular parameters' mode** supports **isolated business parameters** in a parameters search.
 However, per the newly added **parameters coupling** capability, multiple parameters can be taken into account and joined, for an optimized param search that leads to **intersection finding**.
 This is done based on the LU schema structure and the relations between the LU tables.